ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ## Contact Tracing News

-**Two of the biggest mobile app platforms, Apple & Google, are partnering on contact-tracing technology.
+**Two of the biggest mobile app platforms, Apple and Google, are partnering on contact-tracing technology.
 Early privacy analysis is positive, but it still has centralization issues (see [Implementations & Analysis](#implementations--analysis) section below for more details).**

 * Doffman, Zak (2020, April 12).
 Forget Apple And Google—Here’s The Real Challenge For COVID-19 Contact-Tracing [#News #Opinion, Forbes].
   * Retrieved from https://www.forbes.com/sites/zakdoffman/2020/04/12/forget-apple-and-google-heres-the-real-challenge-for-covid-19-contact-tracing/#5d66bf7f2709